 - Challenge beauty standards.
 We all have access to filters that cover anything “unflattering” — scars, acne, rolls, and so on.
 These things are natural and flawlessness is a myth, so encourage her to rethink what it means to be beautiful.

-- Support masculinity.
-Help foster an environment where men feel safe expressing traditional feminine traits, like vulnerability, sensitivity, and so on.
+- Support expressing emotions.
+Help foster an environment where both women and men (especially the men) feel safe expressing traits like vulnerability, sensitivity, and so on.

 - And most importantly, find a tribe.
 Research shows that having a support system can reduce stress and improve wellbeing.
 That’s why community is an important aspect of Mindvalley with each Quest having its own tribe to connect with like-minded people.